Wallace Stickney

 He was nominated to lead FEMA in 1990.
 At the time, a significant portion of FEMA's budget dealt with Cold War issues of nuclear survivability.
-Stickney was later quoted "The evil empire had crumbled, the Warsaw Pact nations were becoming independent, and it became clear that the most difficult situation we would have to handle wouldn't be a maximum lay-down but a partial one, in which only a part of the country was knocked out," says Stickney.
+Stickney was later quoted "The evil empire had crumbled, the Warsaw Pact nations were becoming independent, and it became clear that the most difficult situation we would have to handle wouldn't be a maximum lay-down but a partial one, in which only a part of the country was knocked out," said Stickney.
 "It was a time of transition on the world scene."
-Stickney faced considerable resistance in his efforts to transform FEMA from a secretive organization obsessed with doomsday preparations into an agency actually capable of responding to natural disasters.
+Stickney faced considerable resistance in his efforts to transform FEMA from a secretive organization focused on doomsday preparations into one capable of effectively responding to natural disasters.
 According to Stickney, his efforts "...met with the full resistance of the security industry, as well as what might even be called a 'Security Cult' -- people who believed strongly in what they'd been doing for ten years and longer.
 There are many ways to make things move slowly when there are a lot of people working against it, and only a few trying to make it happen."

 After his service with FEMA, Stickney co-founded Municipal Resources, Inc. a consulting firm that provided professional, technical, and managerial services to local governments in New England, specializing in community and economic development, fire and emergency management services, public works and transportation.
-In this capacity he held positions of interim fire chief of Hudson, New Hampshire; interim public works director of the city of Lebanon, New Hampshire; and interim director of Lebanon's airport.
+In this capacity, he held the positions of interim fire chief of Hudson, New Hampshire; interim public works director of the city of Lebanon, New Hampshire; and interim director of Lebanon's airport.